Dew Remover Heaters, Controllers and Power Sources

 and no localized hot spots or burnouts.
 Because of the increased

-contact area with the scope, Dew-Nots provide more heating with
+contact area with the scope, this type of dew heater provide more

 Each heater has a six foot cable with a phono-plug connector that